 Your First Visit

-Dr. Slaughter knows his name may raise an eyebrow, but he’s here to break down the perception with honest conversations and meaningful connections.
+Dr. Slaughter knows his name may raise an eyebrow, but he’s ready to break down the perception and show you that his name isn’t at all associated with the kind of care he’s ready to provide!

 How to Prepare